 India logs 46 new Covid cases

-New Delhi, Sep 4 (IANS) As many as 46 people have tested positive for Covid in the country during the past 24 hours, the Health Ministry said on Monday.
+New Delhi, Sep 8 (IANS) India has registered 46 new Covid cases during the past 24 hours, taking the caseload to 4,49,97,583, the Health Ministry said on Friday.

-The total caseload rose to 4,49,97,372 with addition of the new cases, as per the latest update by the Ministry.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.